 34lukefilms = executive producer, director and creator BEN SELKOW.
-He is an award-winning, seventeen-year veteran filmmaker.
-He has directed and produced non-fiction pieces for HBO, CNN, Discovery Channel, Science Channel, Participant Media, Esquire Network/NBCU, SundanceTV and Fox Sports Net while working with Zero Point Zero, Mass Appeal, Matador Content, DreamWorks Television, KPI, Sharp, Blowback Productions, and Hock Films.
-Ben has worked on everything from long-form documentaries to feature film studio productions to commercials to music videos to television episodics.
-Working in all phases from development to delivery, from shoe-string to multi-million dollar budgets, has given Ben a vast technical and creative production experience.
+He is an award-winning, eighteen-year veteran filmmaker.
+He has executive produced, showrun and directed non-fiction pieces for Netflix, HBO, CNN, Discovery Channel, Science Channel, Participant Media, Esquire Network/NBCU, SundanceTV and Fox Sports Net while working with Zero Point Zero, Mass Appeal, Matador Content, DreamWorks Television, KPI, Sharp, Blowback Productions, and Hock Films.
+Ben has worked on international long-form documentaries to feature film studio productions to commercials to music videos to television episodics.
+Working in all phases from development to delivery, from shoe-string to multi-million dollar budgets, has given Ben a vast creative, technical and logistical production experience.

-He also produced DEATH BY A THOUSAND CUTS, a feature-length documentary that looks into a Dominican Republican park ranger’s gruesome murder and unfolds into a larger exploration of illegal Dominican-Haitian charcoal trafficking, mass deforestation, and escalating human conflict on the border.
-It premiered at the 2016 Hot Docs International Film Festival, won the Grand Jury Prize in the Documentary Competition at the Seattle International Film Festival, won the Audience Award at the 2016 DOC NYC Film Festival and will be broadcast on Univision and digital platforms in 2017.
+He also produced DEATH BY A THOUSAND CUTS (2016), a feature-length documentary that looks into a Dominican Republican park ranger’s gruesome murder and unfolds into a larger exploration of illegal Dominican-Haitian charcoal trafficking, mass deforestation, and escalating human conflict on the border.
+It premiered at the 2016 Hot Docs International Film Festival, won the Grand Jury Prize in the Documentary Competition at the Seattle International Film Festival, won the Audience Award at the 2016 DOC NYC Film Festival.
+The film was acquired by Participant Media and Univision.

 Ben was the director, producer and writer of BURIED ABOVE GROUND (2016).
 This documentary film explores the harrowing stories of three Americans living with these burdens of PTSD (post-traumatic stress disorder)—a combat-wounded Army Captain returning from Iraq with a Purple Heart, a native Nc ew Orleanian survivor of Hurricane Katrina, and a domestic violence survivor.
 With three stories, Buried Above Ground takes the realities of living with PTSD out of the shadows and allowing audiences to experience the emotional, medical, and financial costs of this mental health epidemic.
 It premiered at the 2015 Woodstock Film Festival, played at festivals internationally, won the 2016 VOICE Award for Best Documentary, premiered on PBS/World Channel’s America ReFramed documentary series, and is being distributed by Passion River Films.